angular-schule/website-articles/blog/2025-06-openapi-generator/README.md

 This small package gives you a simple command-line tool: `openapi-generator-cli`.
 Once installed, you can execute it via `npx openapi-generator-cli`.
-It gives you the look and feel of all the other Node.js-based tooling that you are already used to.
+It gives you the look and feel of all the other Node.js-based tooling you're already familiar with.

 But more importantly, it installs a **specific version** of the generator and writes that information into the file `openapitools.json` inside your project.